 How to get to Huacachina

-Huacachina is in the Ica Region of Peru.
-The closest international airport to Ica is Jorge Chavez International Airport (LIM) located in Lima, Peru.
-Most tourists that visit Huacachina start their trip in Lima, Peru, and then take a bus to Huacachina.
-The bus ride from Lima to Huacachina is approximately 4 hours long.
+Huacachina is located in the Ica Region of Peru.
+The closest international airport to Huacachina is Jorge Chavez International Airport (LIM) located in Lima, Peru.
+Most tourists that visit Huacachina start their trip by flying into Lima, and then taking a bus to Huacachina.
+The bus ride from Lima to Huacachina is about 4 hours long.
 There are other routes that can be taken to get to Huacachina (for example, some travel from Arequipa to Huacachina), but we’ll focus on the most common path which is from Lima here.